 Introduction to knowledge, theory, and skills relating to planning, evaluating, and managing programs.
 The course will also address the influence of social, political, and community structure on advocacy and social change.
 Recommended: HS 2103.

-A 120 clock-hour experience designed to offer Human Services & Counseling students the opportunity to apply acquired knowledge from Human Services coursework while practicing skills in a helping profession environment designed to enhance personal career goals.
+A 120 clock-hour experience designed to offer human services & counseling students the opportunity to apply acquired knowledge from human services coursework while practicing skills in a helping profession environment designed to enhance personal career goals.
 Prerequisite: Engaged in last year of coursework or practicum instructor's permission.
-General Education: Intermediate - Inquiry & Analysis; Intermediate - Application & Integration of Knowledge.